Secret Lecturer: Young apprentices draw the short straw

 I can only hope the range of open days, presentations and information campaigns being hosted by my college and others during this week’s annual National Apprenticeship Week (March 4-8) will convince more employers to set up apprenticeship schemes.
 And that the government looks again at what many believe to be skewed funding bands for apprenticeships across the board and reducing opportunities for young people.

 Surely it’s beyond belief that so much levy money - £27,000 per apprentice - is being sucked into each individual level 6 degree apprenticeship at the expense of lower level, less expensive qualifications designed to raise a worker’s performance from shop floor operative to team leader or from team leader to departmental manager.

 There is only a limited levy pot and, while degree apprenticeships are to be encouraged, the emphasis should surely be on training that will benefit many more people and thus contribute far more to closing a widening skills gap.
 Many of the UK’s larger employers are well able to sponsor their own graduate degree schemes.

 Economics of funding are all wrong

 A colleague told me this week how the economics are all wrong.
 “When you deliver to younger apprentices,” she says, “they really need the extra input of time and much more looking after; and that costs far more than current levy funding.”

 Funding issues arose when the apprenticeship levy was introduced in April 2017.
 Previously colleges had received direct state funding and sub-contracted some of the work out to independent training providers.
-Colleges received funding for young 16- to 18-year-old apprentices that was roughly 2.5 times the amount received for anyone aged 19-plus.
+Colleges received funding for young 16- to 18-year-old apprentices that were roughly 2.5 times the amount received for anyone aged 19-plus.